Roger Pogoy: Early life and college career

+College career

-He first played for the FEU Tamaraws in UAAP Season 74.
-The Tamaraws made it to the finals that year, but lost to the Ateneo Blue Eagles in two games.
-In Season 75, Pogoy had a game where he scored 17 points and 13 rebounds.
+Pogoy first played for the FEU Tamaraws in UAAP Season 74 in 2011.
+The Tamaraws made it to the finals that year but lost to the Ateneo Blue Eagles in two games.
+In Season 75 (2012), Pogoy had a game where he scored 17 points and 13 rebounds.
 The team finished fifth, with a win–loss record of 9–5.
-Pogoy returned for Season 76.
+Pogoy returned for Season 76 (2013).
 They lost in the Final Four to the De La Salle Green Archers.
-In the Season 77 Finals, Pogoy scored 10 of his 14 points in the third quarter to help the Tamaraws win Game 1.
-They eventually lost in 3 games to the NU Bulldogs.
+In the season 77 finals in 2014, Pogoy scored 10 of his 14 points in the third quarter to help the Tamaraws win Game 1.
+They eventually lost in three games to the NU Bulldogs.

+In his first four years at FEU, Pogoy often spent more time on the bench as players like Terrence Romeo, RR Garcia and JR Cawaling received more playing time.
+He got frustrated and told his parents and high school coach that he wanted to go home.
+His parents convinced him to stay, so he kept working.
+Coach Nash Racela then made him dormmates with teammate Mac Belo, who influenced him to be even more disciplined.

-In Season 78, Pogoy led all scorers in the game that brought them back to the Finals, scoring 16 points with 10 coming in the second half.
-Their opponent in the Finals were the UST Growling Tigers.
+In Season 78 (2015), Pogoy had an expanded role; heading into the season, Rick Olivares of The Philippine Star characterized him as the team's "X-factor".
+He led all scorers in the semifinal game that brought them back to the finals, scoring 16 points with 10 coming in the second half.
+Their opponent in the finals were the UST Growling Tigers.
 In Game 1, Pogoy had 15 points (12 in the first quarter) to lead a balanced attack to get the win.
 In Game 2, Pogoy had 12 points but missed the latter part of the fourth quarter due to cramps.
 The Tamaraws lost that game, 62–56.
 In Game 3, Pogoy scored 14 points to put UST away, winning FEU its first title since 2005.
 He graduated after that season.